General-relativistic spin system

-In this paper, we investigate a continuous distribution of spin vectors $\vec{S} = \vec{S}({\bf x})$ (a normalized vector field), which can be described as a system consisting of spherical symplectic manifolds attached at each point of space.
-Through a procedure of the boson mapping of operator algebras (bosonisation)\footnote{The most popular bosonisation methods are: the Holstein-Primakoff transformation \cite{Holstein:1940zp}, the Dyson-Maleev technique \cite{Dyson:1956zza,Dyson:1956zz,Maleev} and the Jordan-Schwinger map \cite{Jordan,Schwinger}.}, the degrees of freedom associated to a spin distribution can be represented by spin waves (a comprehensive description of this issue is given in \cite{Stancil}).
-Our particular choice is the classical analogue of a spin wave reinterpreted as a bosonic field paired with its conjugate momentum.
+Nevertheless, in this paper, we do not investigate spinning particles but a continuous distribution of spin vectors $\vec{S} = \vec{S}({\bf x})$ (a normalized vector field), which is treated as a system consisting of spherical symplectic manifolds attached at each point of space\footnote{This might be considered as the continuous approximation of a spin lattice studied in condensed matter physics.}.
+Through a procedure of the boson mapping of operator algebras (bosonization)\footnote{The most popular bosonization methods are: the Holstein-Primakoff transformation \cite{Holstein:1940zp}, the Dyson-Maleev technique \cite{Dyson:1956zza,Dyson:1956zz,Maleev} and the Jordan-Schwinger map \cite{Jordan,Schwinger}.}, the degrees of freedom associated to a spin distribution can be represented by spin waves (a comprehensive description of this issue is given in \cite{Stancil}).
+Our particular choice is the classical analog of a spin wave reinterpreted as a bosonic field paired with its conjugate momentum.
 In this case, we will construct a scalar field representation, with the property that values of the field and its momentum are compactified to the sphere.
 Such a bosonic representation will allow us to construct the natural extension to a general-relativistic model.
 Translating it back to the spin vector's distribution is the main goal of our analysis, defining a method never (up to our knowledge) studied before.
-Our approach belongs to the recently introduced framework of Non-linear Field Space Theories (NFSTs) \cite{Mielczarek:2016rax}, which extends the standard field theories to the case where the phase space of a field has the non-trivial topology.
+Our approach belongs to the recently introduced framework of nonlinear field space theories (NFSTs) \cite{Mielczarek:2016rax}, which extends the standard field theories to the case where the phase space of a field has the nontrivial topology.